hxj5/csp-benchmark/doc/dataset.rst

 The demuxlet dataset is a 10x scRNA-seq dataset which was published in demuxlet (`Kang et al`_., 2018).
 The GEO access number is GSE96583.
-For this benchmarking, it's the batch 1 sample B (GSM2560246) that was used and downloaded.
+For this benchmarking, it's the batch 1 sample B (GSM2560246) that was downloaded and used.

 BAM file
 ++++++++